clinicalml/SparsityBoost/README.md

 Basic Usage:
 ==============
-The library exists in two independent parts, in different languages and with different purposes: the parts under c/, in C/C++, are for learning networks, and the parts under python/monteCarloBeta are for computing the values of beta needed for the interpolation.
+The library exists in two independent parts, in different languages and with different purposes: the parts under c/, in C/C++, are for learning networks, and the parts under python/monteCarloBeta are for computing the values of the CDF of the Mutual Information ("beta") needed for the interpolation.

 We recommend starting by trying to learn the structure of a network, by assuming that eta (a lower bound for the edge strength) takes one of the following values: